 This next step adds a simple table to your dashboard.

 - Enter the title on your page.
 In this example, I've used "Market research analysis software ranking".
-If you wish, you can the font size, style, and color as well in the object Inspector on the right using the Properties > Appearance.
+If you wish, you can the font size, style, and color as well in the object Inspector> Appearance tab.

 - If there are any categories in the table that you would like to rename, right-click on the row and select Rename.
 These changes will be applied whenever that is used again (i.e., they are remembered in the data, rather than being remembered as formatting of the table).